Skip to navigation Skip to content

 • Type > Other > record Hardship application

 Create a Pending Approval intray, with the subject heading ‘Financial hardship application’.
-Amend the due date to the next business day and route to an APS 6 for consideration.
+Amend the due date to the next business day and route to an APS 6 for their decision.
+Notify the APS 6 of the intray in their position.
 See Intray management Cuba Process Help.

 3